tony-ou/web_QoE_user_study/README.md

    If you are running on the uchicago farewell cluster, visit `farewell.cs.uchicago.edu:3001`

    After finishing the test, the results will be stored in `./results/`, the file name will be the MTurk ID.

+## Prepare for mturk campaign

+1. First create test videos.
+(Check [this](https://github.com/tony-ou/web_QoE_video_creation/) repo).

+2. We need to host videos online for users to watch them.
+A simple solution is to put it under `./campaign/{video folder name}` and so the final video_url will be like ` "https://raw.githubusercontent.com/tony-ou/web_QoE_user_study/main/campaign/" + vid_folder + "/1.mp4"`.

+3. Update `vid_folder` variable and `video_order` variable in `start.js`.
+Video order is usually randomized for each user so we don't get biased results.
+Sometime, you may want to specify a video's location if that is a reference video. (e.g. a video with fastest page load such that user must give it highest rating, otherwise we reject the user.
+In this case we can fix it to the last position.)

 ## About data